Lion of Venice: Expatriation and repatriation

 After Napoleon's downfall the Lion was returned to Venice, now a part of the Austrian Empire.
 On 2 October 1815, during the process of removal, it was again badly damaged.
-A rope broke, the statue fell, and smashed apart; whether by accident, or in an act of sabotage by one of the French workers is unclear.
+A rope broke and the statue fell and smashed apart; whether this was by accident or an act of sabotage by one of the French workers is unclear.
 As a result, the bronze figure was broken into approximately 20 pieces.
 Having lost its main ornament, the Fontaine des Invalides was eventually redesigned, and finally demolished in 1840.

-Repatriated to Venice, the fragments of the Lion were stored at the Venice Arsenal before it was repaired by Bartolomeo Ferrari and returned to its column, officially, on 13 April 1816.
+Repatriated to Venice, the fragments of the Lion were stored at the Venetian Arsenal before it was repaired by Bartolomeo Ferrari and returned to its column, officially, on 13 April 1816.
 This restoration included an alteration to the Lion's tail, now extended, which had previously been tucked between its hind legs.
 The book beneath its paws was again recast, the French replacement having been lost, stolen, or abandoned.

 Scientific analysis

-A team of scholars of geology, chemistry, archaeology and art history from the University of Padua and the International Association of Mediterranean and Eastern Studies - Ismeo, in conjunction with colleagues from Ca' Foscari University of Venice, carried out chemical analyses of the statue in 2024.
+A team of scholars of geology, chemistry, archaeology and art history from the University of Padua and the International Association of Mediterranean and Eastern Studies – Ismeo, in conjunction with colleagues from Ca' Foscari University of Venice, carried out chemical analyses of the statue in 2024.

-Together with new stylistic considerations, the results indicated that the colossal statue is most likely an elaborate reassembly of what was initially a zhènmùshòu cast in the Tang period (609-907 AD) with copper from mines in the lower Yangtze River basin, the Blue River of southern China.
+Together with new stylistic considerations, the results indicated that the colossal statue is most likely an elaborate reassembly of what was initially a zhènmùshòu cast in the Tang period (609–907 AD) with copper from mines in the lower Yangtze River basin, the Blue River of southern China.
 This finding was confirmed by careful analyses of lead isotopes, which leave in the bronze unmistakable traces of the original mines from which the copper was extracted.

-Iconography and Popular Culture
+Iconography

 Ultimately, the image of the Lion became a symbol of the Republic of Venice and appeared on its flag.
 Internationally, it is also well known in the form of the Golden Lion prize, introduced in 1949 at the Venice International Film Festival.

-The American comedian Conan O'Brien referenced the Lion of Venice in his travel special "Conan Without Borders: Italy" with producer Jordan Schlansky.
-In a lampoon of Italian Cinema, the statue is shown with a leg broken off and replaced with an arm from a Barbie doll, while the title card reads "Terribly Restored Statue Productions".
-The title card with the broken statue serves as introduction to "Due Buffoni" (Two Buffoons), a black and white mock-Italian movie showing O'Brien and Schlansky's adventures in Italy while a depressed Italian narrator describes how awful the mock-film and its two subjects are.